Medicinal TreesInformation sheets and resources about medicinal trees

 Habitat: Hawthorn is native to northern temperate parts of Europe, and has become naturalised in parts of North America as a garden escape.

-History: Hawthorn has considerable historical association with magic and folklore beliefs. history of use for heart disease.
+History: Hawthorn has considerable historical association with magic and folklore beliefs.
+Historically, the fruits or haws were known as a diuretic, although more recent sources focus on use as a sedative or for heart complaints.

 Planting: Hawthorn can be obtained in many ornamental varieties but for medicinal purposes the common Hawthorn used for hedging is appropriate.
 It can be planted on a woodland edge or in full sunshine.